bookieio/Bookie/Bookie/docs/started.rst

   $ source ../../bin/activate
   $ paster serve --reload development.ini

-You should not be able to pull up:
+You should now be able to pull up:

 http://127.0.0.1:6543